DIY Microwavable Heat Packs

 Assembly

 Make some using recycled clothing items.
-Such as long socks, handkerchiefs, shirt sleeves, kids’ pants or tight leggings, or old flannel PJs.
+Such as long socks, handkerchiefs, shirt sleeves, kids’ pants, tight leggings, or old flannel PJs.
 Even cotton dish or hand towels will make great heat packs.

 Heating